-We provide a complete 52 week wrap around care and are partnered with the following Witherslack Group schools:
+We provide a complete 52 week wrap around care and are partnered with Chilworth House School and Chilworth House Upper School, which are part of Witherslack Group.

 Our ambition for The Spires is to ensure that this is a home for young people to really feel a part of and somewhere where they can find the encouragement, stability and ultimately a sense of belonging they deserve.